 What is the difference between Brown-Eyed Susan and Black-Eyed Susan?

 Brown-Eyed Susan and Black-Eyed Susan are not the same flower!
-Brown-Eyed Susan will be somewhat taller than Black-Eyed Susan.
+Brown-Eyed Susan will be somewhat taller than Black-Eyed Susan and bloom later.
 The flower heads of Brown-Eyed Susan (1-2″ diameter // 2.5-5 cm) are also smaller than Black-Eyed Susan (3″ diameter // 7.5 cm).

 Additionally, the central stalk of Brown-Eyed Susan will branch multiple times creating a shrub/bushy like appearance.
 While Black-Eyed Susans will generally be a single stalk, or have very limited branching.
 Furthermore, some leaves of Brown Eyed Susan will be deep-lobed, almost having 3 wide prongs.